 - Then using oven mitts and a spatula remove the cookie and place them on a wired rack.

 - Once cooled then store oatmeal cookies in an airtight jar.
-Serve these chewy oatmeal cookies with milk or tea or coffee.
+Serve these chewy oatmeal raisin cookies with milk or tea or coffee.

 Video